-Financial performance
+Financial highlights

-The group reported an underlying loss after tax of £9 million for the year, moving from underlying earnings per share of 53.8 pence last year to an underlying loss per share of (1.3) pence.
-The principal drivers of this movement were lower consumption leading to under-recovery of revenue,(3) inflationary increases in our core cost base, particularly energy and chemicals, operational incidents due to extreme weather, and a higher underlying net finance expense.
+The group reported an underlying profit after tax of £227 million for the year, moving from underlying loss per share of (1.3) pence last year to underlying earnings per share of 33.3 pence.
+The principal drivers of this movement were an increased revenue allowance and a lower underlying finance expense, partially offset by inflationary pressures on our core costs, with the largest increases seen on power and labour costs.